 Using WooCommerce Discounts for role-based pricing

-As we mentioned earlier, role-based pricing allows you to offer different prices or discounts to specific groups of customers based on their user roles, for example, wholesalers.
+As we touched on earlier, role-based pricing allows you to offer different prices or discounts to specific groups of customers based on their user roles, for example, wholesalers.

 Common use cases for role-based pricing include: